Places Visited New Delhi - Agra - Jaipur - Chandigarh - Shimla Tour Id : IN - 22

 Designed by Le Corbusier – a renowned Swiss French Architect, Chandigarh has been hailed internationally for its excellent city design, attractive architecture and lovely parks.
 One of the main attractions is Leisure Valley – an eight-kilometre stretch of beautiful theme gardens.
 Other highlights include the Nek Chand Rock Garden – filled with sculptures crafted from recycled materials; the Government Museum and Art Gallery; and Sukhna Lake – popular with nature lovers, bird watchers and water sports enthusiasts.

-Fly Jaipur to Chandigarh.
+Fly Jaipur to Chandigarh [Details TBA]

 Arrive Chandigarh and check-in at your hotel.
+Standard check in time is 1400 Hrs.

 Day 8: Chandigarh – Kalka – Shimla

-Leave in the morning to Kalka railway station to board the UNESCO world heritage mountain train for Shimla.
+On arrival you will be assisted to board the UNESCO world heritage mountain train for Shimla.

 Train Himalayan Queen

-Depart Kalka 1210 Hrs
+Depart Dharampur 1327 Hrs

 Arrives Shimla 1730 Hrs